Battle of South Shanxi (1940): Xiangning Operation (10 May until 20 May 1940)

 To support Chinese troops at the Zhongtiao Mountains and restore the triangle defense area, Hu Zongnan, the commander of the 34th Army Group, ordered the 90th Army from Shaanxi to harass various Japanese strongholds at southwest Shanxi.
 The 109th Division started its attack on April 26 and clashed with Japanese troops at Hejin, Xinjiang, and Jishan, at one point breaking through Japanese defense in Jishan.
 The 61st Division attacked Houma and the 53rd Division laid siege to Fencheng (汾城) The western advance attracted the First Army's attention and the Japanese commander quickly redirected the 37th and 41st Divisions to launch the "Xiangning Operation", with the aim of destroying Hu Zongnan's Central Army troops.

 The Japanese Army started the offensive on May 10, and the two divisions pressed the attack on the 90th Army while steadily advancing to the outskirts of Xiangning.
 Parts of the divisions also engaged with the 34th, 61st, and 83rd Armies at the Lüliang Mountains.
 Hu Zongnan's and Yan Xishan's troops committed to guerilla warfare and avoided direct frontal combat with the advancing Japanese troops.
-Thus, despite the Japanese Army capturing Xiangning on May 15, the strength of the 90th Army remained intact.
-The Japanese Army believed that they had inflicted a heavy blow on the 90th Army.
+Xiangning was captured by the Japanese Army on May 15.
+The Japanese believed that they had inflicted a heavy blow on the 90th Army.
 Judging that their objective had been achieved and considering the urgent situation in south Shanxi, the Japanese Army ordered an end to the operation on May 17.
 The two Japanese division conducted mopping-up operations and returned to the Fen River area on May 20.